Bpazy/padavan_exporter/README.md

 ## Known Issues
 1. When the hardware NAT is enabled, the packet forwarding does not pass through the CPU, and the network speed statistics are inaccurate.
-If the hardware NAT is turned off, the performance will be degraded.[(Reference)](https://www.right.com.cn/forum/thread-4043290-1-1.html) ；
+If the hardware NAT is turned off, the performance will be degraded.[(Reference)](https://www.right.com.cn/forum/thread-4043290-1-1.html) ;
 2. Padavan's file system is immutable (TMPFS), so this program is currently running in SSH mode.
-That is, you need to run this program on other machines and connect to padavan through SSH；
+That is, you need to run this program on other machines and connect to padavan through SSH;

 ## Plans
 - [ ] Number of devices currently connected.